yamunariver/Az104/README.md

+## You have an Azure subscription that contains multiple resource groups and Azure App Service web apps.
+A resource group named RG1 hosts a web app named appservice1.
+The App Service uses an imported SSL certificate.

+You create a resource group named RG2.

+You plan to move all the resources in RG1 to RG2.

+Which two actions should you perform?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+Create a new App Service plan in RG2.

+Create a new web app in RG2.

+Delete the SSL Certificate from RG1 and upload it to RG2.

+Move all the resources from RG1 to RG2.

+## Exp: The SSL certificate must be deleted.
+You will have to move all other resources to RG2.

 ## You have an Azure subscription that contains an Azure container app named cont1.

 You plan to add scaling rules to cont1.